Djokovic–Federer rivalry: Analysis

-Hard court
+Hard court zemel

 Djokovic's favorite and most successful surface is hardcourt where he has a record 14 Grand Slam titles.

 The two have most commonly met on hard courts, with 38 of their 50 matches taking place on the surface, and Djokovic leading 20–18.
 Djokovic leads 7–4 in hardcourt Grand Slam matches with Federer winning the 2007 US Open final and Djokovic winning the 2015 US Open final.
 They met in four straight US Open semifinals from 2008 to 2011, which is a record and in four other semifinals at the Australian Open, in 2008, 2011, 2016, and 2020.

 Hard court is widely considered to be Djokovic's best surface with Djokovic himself stating that it is his most preferred surface.
 Their first seven Grand Slam meetings took place on hardcourt in either the Australian Open or the US Open, before finally meeting at the French Open in 2011.
 Djokovic and Federer are the only players in tennis history to have won 10+ Major titles and 20+ Masters titles on hard courts, Djokovic with a record 14 majors and a record 29 Masters titles and Federer with 11 majors and 22 Masters titles.
 As of the end of the 2023 season, they shared the record for most hard court titles at 71 each.

-At the Australian Open, Djokovic is undefeated in ten finals while Federer has a 6–1 record.
+At the Australian Open, Djokovic has a 10-1 record in finals while Federer has a 6–1 record.
 At the US Open, either Federer or Djokovic appeared in the final for ten years, from 2004 to 2013.
 Federer had a 5–2 record while Djokovic has a 4–6 record.
 Their finals appearance streak ended at the 2014 US Open when Federer lost to Marin Cilic and Djokovic lost to Kei Nishikori in the semifinals.
 The two quickly recovered by reaching the final in 2015, where Djokovic prevailed in four sets.
 In the semifinals of the 2020 Australian Open, the duo played each other for the last time, Djokovic defeated Federer in straight sets.

 In indoor conditions, both Djokovic and Federer won the ATP Finals which is the biggest indoor event in men's tennis.
 Djokovic has won a record seven ATP Finals titles indoors while Federer won it four times indoors and twice outdoors.
 Overall, Federer won 24 titles in indoor hardcourt conditions while Djokovic has won 19 titles.
 Fourteen of Djokovic's trophies indoors were Big Titles while Federer had six Big Titles won indoors.
 This follows a familiar pattern in their rivalry, where due to his ability to win more big titles, Djokovic has been playing and preparing only for the prestigious tournaments, whereas Federer due to his participation in 500 and 250 level tournaments has significantly more overall match wins and more overall titles.
 Federer's 298 match wins on indoor courts, a hundred more than Djokovic or any other currently active player, is a significant achievement during an era when only a small minority of indoor tournaments are played per season.